VEZY/MultiScaleTreeGraph.jl/docs/src/api.md

-# MTG.jl functions
+# MultiScaleTreeGraph.jl functions

-Here is a list of all exported functions from MTG.jl.
+Here is a list of all exported functions from MultiScaleTreeGraph.jl.
 For more details, click on the link and you'll be directed to the function help.

 ```@index
 ```

 ```@autodocs
-Modules = [MTG]
+Modules = [MultiScaleTreeGraph]
 ```